 Spain generally is a social place and family orientated society.
 Children play out late on the street and are involved in all activites.

-This guide is intended as an overview, a starting point.
+This move to Granada guide is an overview, a starting point.

 Please do lots of research before you hop on the plane!